The Future of Work is already here: Robot revolution will create 97 million new jobs - but displace 85 million jobs within five years

 - Cloud computing

-The workforce is automating faster than expected, the most competitive businesses will be those that choose to reskill and upskill current employees.
+The workforce is automating faster than expected, half of all work tasks will be handled by machines by 2025, the most competitive businesses will be those that choose to reskill and upskill current employees.

 The robot revolution will create 97 million new jobs, but communities most at risk from disruption will need support from businesses and governments, as 85 million jobs become displaced in the next five years.